praiseifenkwe/PowerTracker/README.md

 ### Registration and Login
 1. New users can register using the sign-up form
-2. Email verification is required to activate the account
-3. Users can also login via OAuth2 providers (Google, Facebook, GitHub)
-4. Password reset functionality is available for account recovery

 ### Adding Energy Usage
 1. Navigate to the Usage Calculator section